jsor/domestique/README.md

 create(html: string): Element
 ```

 Creates a DOM element from a HTML string.
+If it's already a DOM node, the node
+is returned as is.

 ##### Example